Lottery Trusts: How to Claim Winnings Anonymously and Fairly

 An irrevocable trust is a good way to split funds among multiple winners.
 When this trust is created, ownership of the prize money is transferred to the trustee.
 Irrevocable trusts remove the funds from your taxable estate, so you won’t have to pay taxes on any income the funds generate if they’re invested.
 The trust also can’t be cancelled or altered without agreement from all beneficiaries, so it protects the money from creditors and any lawsuits or disagreements among the winners.

 In a blind trust, the trustee manages and invests the funds without the grantor’s or any beneficiary’s direct knowledge.
 A blind trust separates the winner’s assets from his or her professional or political actions, which is useful for avoiding conflicts of interest.
 A blind trust can be revocable or irrevocable.

 Most international lotteries give winners at least six months to claim their prizes, which is plenty of time to make arrangements, consult professionals, and set up a trust to guard your money and your identity.
 Here’s how to create a trust:

 - First, sign the back of the winning ticket, leaving some space above your signature.
 This space will be used to put the name of the lotto trust once you’ve set it up.
 Put the ticket in a locked safe or other secure location.

-- Contact an attorney to draw up a trust document that details the kind of trust (revocable, irrevocable, or blind) you are setting up, the terms of the trust, and what should happen to the funds if you pass away.
+- Hire an attorney to draw up a trust document that details the kind of trust (revocable, irrevocable, or blind) you are setting up, the terms of the trust, and what should happen to the funds if you pass away.
 Give the trust a name, and make sure it’s different than your own.
 This will be the “winner” that is revealed to the public.

 - Write the name of your new trust on the winning ticket, above your signature.
 Give the ticket to the trust.